Mosquito & Tick Control in NJ & NY

 - Old tires

 Removing standing water is an effective way to reduce mosquito populations, but it might not stop the problem.
-At Abarb Pest Services, we use Nature-Cide to treat dense foliage and places where adult mosquitoes land.
+AS the leading Mosquito extemrinator is Sussex County, we use Nature-Cide to treat dense foliage and places where adult mosquitoes land.
 Nature-Cide is made from 100% natural ingredients and is effective against mosquitoes and a variety of other pests.

 Tick populations are rampant in New Jersey and the northeastern United States.
 These bloodsucking pests can be found in wooded areas and small lawns.
 Deer ticks, also called black-legged ticks, are prevalent in the region.
 They are a vector for Lyme disease, which causes many painful symptoms if left untreated.
 Mowing your lawn regularly, trimming weeds and cutting overhanging vegetation can curb tick populations and make it more difficult for ticks to use their acrobatics to land on hosts.